idefix-code/idefix-days/tutorials/debugging/README.md

 The easiest way to force CPU and GPU to stay in sync is to use the kernel logging module of [Kokkos Tools](https://github.com/kokkos/kokkos-tools).
 Luckily, we (the LOC) have already compiled a version of Kokkos tools on the machine you are running on, so you won't have to do it yourself (otherwise, just follow the documentation there).

-Kokkos tools are always enabled *at runtime* by setting the environement variable ``KOKKOS_TOOLS_LIBS`` to the path to the tool you want to use.
+Kokkos tools are always enabled *at runtime* by setting the environment variable ``KOKKOS_TOOLS_LIBS`` to the path to the tool you want to use.
 Note that there is no need to recompile!

 Here, we're going to use the Kernel logger.
 The kernel logger forces Kokkos to show which kernel is being launched, where it is, and when it finishes.
 This forces CPU and GPU to stay in sync by adding ``Kokkos::fence`` at the end of each ``idefix_for``